hewigovens/PackageUninstaller/readme.md

 ###Build

+* Create a Self Signed Root/Code Signing named "Developer ID Application: In House Only" from KeyChain Acess.app
-* Update your codesign certificate infomation before build
+* Update your codesign certificate if you have enrolled Mac Developer Program:
 * * key `SMPrivilegedExecutables` in `PackageUninstallerApp-Info.plist`
 * * key `SMAuthorizedClients` in `PackageUninstallerHelper-Info.plist`